 - No content that could potentially provide an unfair advantage during your exam, including what is posted on walls or within your immediate area, is permitted during your exam session.

-- Your proctor will complete a 360 degree environmental scan to confirm your testing environment is suitable before the test begins: refer to the ProProctor Guide for details on this process.
+- Your proctor will complete a 360-degree environmental scan to confirm your testing environment is suitable before the test begins: refer to the Tips for Environment and Lighting for details on this process.

 How do I schedule my LRP exam?

 Follow the steps provided to you in your Authorization To Test (ATT) email that you received from NCHEC.
-You will be able to select the Live Remote Proctoring option during the scheduling process at prometric.org/nchec.
+You will be able to select the Online Proctoring option during the scheduling process.

-What happens after I Schedule an LRP exam?
+What happens after I Schedule a LRP exam?

-Test takers will receive an email from Prometric confirming their exam appointment day/time and confirmation number whether testing at a Prometric location or testing under LRP.
-Your appointment confirmation number will be required to confirm, reschedule/ change, or cancel your exam appointment.
-Note that your confirmation number will be different from the Eligibility ID number.
+Test takers will receive an email from PSI confirming their exam appointment day/time whether testing at a PSI location or testing under LRP.
 It is the responsibility of the candidate to confirm the correct date and time of the scheduled exam appointment.

-What if my system is not compatible for LRP?
+What if my system is not compatible with LRP?

-Test takers will be directed to test at a physical Prometric location.
+Test takers will be directed to test at a physical PSI location.
 In the event you are unable to schedule your exam, you will be transferred to the next test administration.
 Please contact NCHEC if you have any difficulty scheduling your exam.
+Please CLICK HERE to check for system compatibility.

 What are the requirements for Testing Accommodations under LRP?

-Testing accommodations must be approved in advance by NCHEC staff.
-Eligible candidates may NOT schedule a test time/location through Prometric until all accommodation’s documents have been submitted and approved by the NCHEC exam coordinator.
+Testing accommodations must be approved in advance by PSI by Submitting an Accommodation Request.
+Eligible candidates may NOT schedule a test time/location through PSI until all accommodations documents have been submitted.

 What type of identification will I be required to present?